CholecTriplet2021: A benchmark challenge for surgical action triplet recognition: Results and discussion

 Finally, we analyze per-class performance on target recognition which appears to be the most challenging component to correctly detect.
 As shown in Table \ref{tab:results:quantitative:target}, the {\it gallbladder} and {\it specimen-bag} are the most recognized targets, with the top models exceeding $90.0\%$ AP.
 Their average performance across all methods is above 64.0\%.

 Other targets such as {\it liver, cystic-duct, abdominal wall} and {\it cavity}, are moderately detected.
 This is likely due to their obvious nature and clearer boundaries compared to the less detected ones.
-Interactions with those are easier to ascertain than interactions with much smaller structures such as {\it cystic-artery} and other {\it blood-vessels}.
+Interactions with them are easier to ascertain than interactions with much smaller structures such as {\it cystic-artery} and other {\it blood-vessels}.
 Within the {\it cystic-pedicle}, the {\it cystic-duct} is the most detected tubular structure.
-The {\it cystic artery} in itself is hard to differentiate from other {\it blood vessels}.
-This shows how deceptively complicated the task of anatomical target detection is.
-The {\it peritoneum} which covers the entire cavity appears as a transparent layer making it difficult to identify.
-The heavily super-classed {\it omentum}, {\it peritoneum} and {\it gut} are the least detected.
+The {\it cystic artery} in itself is hard to differentiate from other {\it blood-vessels}.
+This shows how deceptively complicated the task of anatomical target detection could be.
+The {\it peritoneum}, which covers the entire cavity, appears as a transparent layer making it difficult to identify.
+The heavily super-classed {\it omentum}, {\it peritoneum}, and {\it gut} are the least detected in this case.

+{\red For single-task objectives, models proposed by SIAT-CAMI and Digital Surgery have the best performances and seem the most suitable for surgical instrument recognition.
+Both teams utilized a very deep feature extraction backbone and multi-scale aggregation of local and global features for final classification.
+On the other hand, models presented by Trequartista, SIAT-CAMI, and 2AI would be the best bet for modeling surgical action recognition which could be attributed to their advanced exploitation of the video temporal information.
+They also show promising performances on the target recognition task. }

+{\red Taking all the per-component analysis into account, it is observed that the target recognition rate has a larger impact on the overall triplet recognition.
+This is most likely due to the target being the most challenging component to be correctly recognized and classified by the presented models.
+A model would have a higher probability of recognizing the other components if it can correctly recognize the complex targets.